ClickHouse/ClickHouse/docs/en/operations/table_engines/join.md

 └────┴─────┴─────────────────┘
 ```

-Retrieving data from the `Join` table, specifying the join key value:
+As an alternative, you can retrieve data from the `Join` table, specifying the join key value:

 ```sql
 SELECT joinGet('id_val_join', 'val', toUInt32(1))